funnbot/node-bugzapper/README.md

         bz.pt
         return "move on"
     } else {
-        bz.pt("The door should never be unbarred")
+        bz.ptm("The door should never be unbarred")
         return "open"
     }
 }